Gloucester shire Mental Health Services

 What support do you provide?

-We are dedicated to working closely with individuals who are at risk of experiencing frequent acute emotional distress.
-Our model offers a short term day programme (around 6 sessions) that focuses on proactive interventions and person-centered therapy-based approaches to empower individuals on their journey towards improved mental health and wellbeing.
+We are dedicated to working closely with individuals who are at risk of or are actively experiencing acute emotional distress.
+Our model offers a short-term day programme (8 days over a 2-week period) that focuses on strengths based, proactive interventions and person-centred therapy-based approaches to empower individuals on their journey towards improved mental health and wellbeing.
 We offer a welcoming day service where individuals can access tailored support that aligns with their unique needs and goals.
 Whether you’re seeking immediate crisis intervention, ongoing self-harm/self-injury counselling, or a community connection to additional resources, our team is here to help.

 u